Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

 - Used [Project_Code_5_BeingStylish.html](ers/geo/version-control/P7-Neighborhood-Map/CourseWork/ud864-master-student/Project_Code_5_BeingStylish.html) and image folder from my previous Coursework
 - Will modify marker geocode list to use Round River Data

+10:28 PM
+- **14 Map Markers Added**
+- The whole world is shown
+- Markers are too big, and should be centered on lat/lng
+- NYC is the default position, change to admin office location in SLC, UT

+-